nopivnick/itp.nopivnick.com/_posts/2018-09-18-spaldeen-switch.md

 categories:   PhysComp
 ---

-*Full disclosure: this assignment may have been a bit of a cheat (?) in that I used a switch I cannibalized from a project I made during ITP Camp 2018.*
+*Full disclosure: this assignment may have been a bit of a cheat (?) in that it makes use of a switch cannibalized from a project I made during ITP Camp 2018.*

 The switch I used for this week's assignment is constructed from conductive fabric and a classic pink Spalding stickball (a.k.a. a 'Spaldeen').